 PSIAPrivate Schools Interscholastic Association is an academic program for lower and middle school students in grades 1 – 8.
 Students meet weekly to prepare for competitions that include events such as One-Act Play, Mathematics, Science, and Creative Writing.
 Coaches work with the students to ready them for the District Meet held in March.
 Students that place first or second in the local meet move on to the State Meet held in May at Texas Christian University.

 National Honor Society

-The National Junior Honor Society is a national organization established to recognize outstanding middle school students.
-Students become eligible in the spring of their 6th grade year and remain eligible through their eighth grade year.
-Students are selected based on scholarship, service, leadership, character, and citizenship.
+The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
+Students become eligible in the spring of their sophomore year and remain eligible through their senior year.
+Students are selected based on scholarship, service, leadership and character.